Return to top

 🥘 Ingredients

 This falafel and hummus wrap requires simple ingredients that you can find at any grocery store!
-Here’s what you need:
+Here’s what goes in a falafel wrap:

 Ingredients for falafel wrap recipe on a white background.